 The pornographers did a kind of stealth attack on our culture, hijacking our sexuality and then selling it back to us, often in forms that look very little like sex but a lot like cruelty.
 The only solution to this is a movement that is fierce in its critique of sexual exploitation and steadfast in its determination to fight for what is rightfully ours.

-When kids see pornography, become regular viewers, or engage in self-production of child exploitation material (CEM / child pornography), it is completely normal that parents will experience a huge range of emotions.
-If the first reaction is anger, it should towards the pornographers – not our kids.
+When kids see pornography or become regular viewers; or maybe even engage in self-production of child exploitation material (CEM/child pornography), it is completely normal that parents will experience a huge range of emotions.
+If the first reaction is anger, it should towards the pornographers – not kids.

 The best reaction is to COMPOSE Yourself!
-At Culture Reframed, we understand how daunting it can be to raise children in an environment that normalizes hypersexualized pop culture and violent mainstream pornography.
+At Culture Reframed, we understand how daunting it can be to raise children in a hypersexualized pop culture that normalizes violent mainstream pornography.
 Because of this, we have developed a model to help parents respond well when they discover their young person has viewed pornography.
 The COMPOSE Yourself! model is adaptable for all ages.

 RELATED BLOG POSTS